 What is speed drug?
 Speed is a stimulant that increases brain activity and produces energy and focus.
 The term, ‘speed’, is the street name for amphetamine sulfate or, simply, amphetamines.
 Speed drug effects usually occur when a person overdoses while snorting or injecting the pinkish powder.
 If you’re struggling with speed drug addiction, the medical detox center in Florida prevents overdose complications.
+To find out more, call us at (888) 995-5265.
+We can help you get on the road to recovery.

 What Are the Speed Drug Effects?